Request A Free Quote(203) 712-5467

 • Moths are mainly active at night, while butterflies are active during the day.

 When moths find a way into our homes, it is not the adults that are most problematic but their larvae.
 Adult females will lay their eggs on a suitable food source like a piece of fabric or stored food product.
 When the larvae hatch, they begin feeding, causing damage to whatever they are using as a food source.
-Finding a way to keep these pests out of your house is always best; learn more about our reliable home pest control programs in Norwalk.
+Finding a way to keep these pests out of your house is always best; learn more about our reliable home pest control programs in Norwalk

 Are moths dangerous?